Chakra-Labs/.github/profile/README.md

 <img align="right" alt="Programming..." width="500" src="https://futrxlabs.com/wp-content/uploads/sites/4/2020/03/image-banner-home5.png">

-FutureX Labs is a software company focused on developing innovative solutions using cutting-edge technologies such as web applications, desktop and mobile applications, as well as machine learning and artificial intelligence (AI).
+Chakara Labs is a software company focused on developing innovative solutions using cutting-edge technologies such as web applications, desktop and mobile applications, as well as machine learning and artificial intelligence (AI).
 We specialize in building robust software products tailored to meet the needs of our clients and partners.

 ## Projects